lamb572/wedding-site/README.md

 ### RSVP Page

-- [ ] Only show in menu if UUID in local storage
-- [ ] if no code in local storage ask for code
+- [x] if no code in local storage ask for code
-- [ ] Pull data from mongo
+- [x] Pull data from mongo

 ### Registry